vineel/rowjam_npm/README.md

 - **values** Returns an array of unique values from the given column across the given table array.

-- **copy** Returns a new wrapper method with a copy of the current array.
-Use it to filter the array in one chain while keeping the original array and chain.

 ### Methods for merging a table array into another